Sometimes, I have the feeling that the world split into two kinds of people.

 Touch La Gorda de Botero

 Botero is a Colombian artist famous for his sculptures.
-He likes to give generous rounded and sensual forms to his status.
-The legend says that you need to touch the butt of the status if you want to come back to Cartagena.
+He likes to give free rounded and sensual forms to his status.
+The legend says that you need to touch the butt of the statue if you want to come back to Cartagena.
 Find her in the city!

 Volcan de Lodo – El Totumo – Mud Volcano

 You can book a half day trip to have your body covered with mud.
-A private shuttle brings you there and locals are waiting for you to give you a massage as you are sinking in the mud for 20 minutes.
-Then you go to a lagoon and they bath you.
-It can be very busy.
+A private shuttle brings you there, and locals are waiting for you to give you a massage as you are sinking in the mud for 20 minutes.
+Then you go to a lagoon, and they bath you.
+It can be rushed.

 - 50 000 COP